-- 178. CReST collate the special payment statistics provided by each business area to produce an annual figure for DWP.
+- 210. CReST report the annual special payment expenditure for customers from the statistics collated / provided by the business.
 Those that relate to maladministration are reported each year in the Departmental Report.
-CReST hold details of the total special payments by business area and for DWP as a whole.
-This information is used in PQ and FOI responses and for briefing purposes. - 179.
+This information is used in PQ and FOI responses and for briefing purposes. - 211.
 For accounting purposes, expenditure on special payments is charged to the appropriate Departmental Vote(s) as follows: